Course Directory

 Universal Credit 1: Eligibility, Structure and Making a Claim

 This half day course introduces Universal Credit to those with little or no experience.
-We cover who can claim Universal Credit, and the issues surrounding managed and natural migration.
 We look at how Universal Credit is put together and which elements should be included for which claimants.
 We look at supporting people to claim, recognising and avoiding the many pitfalls along the way.

 Quality in Case Recording (Citizens Advice)